Ministries, Divisions Asked To Write Khatam-un-Nabiyeen With The Name Of Holy Prophet (S.A.W) In Documents - UrduPoint

 Ministries, Divisions Asked To Write 'Khatam-un-Nabiyeen' With The Name Of Holy Prophet (S.A.W) In Documents

-A Ministry's notification issued here on Friday said that the National Assembly had unanimously passed a resolution making it mandatory to write 'Khatam-un-Nabiyeen' (Finality of the Holy Prophet) along with Prophet Muhammad's (S.
+A Ministry's notification issued here said that the National Assembly had unanimously passed a resolution making it mandatory to write 'Khatam-un-Nabiyeen' (Finality of the Holy Prophet) along with Prophet Muhammad's (S.

 No Muslim is a Muslim until he has a firm belief in the finality.
 Considering this, the Pakistan National assembly had passed the resolution to write Khatam-un-Nabiyyin with the name of the Holy Prophet Muhammad (PBUH) in text books.